Spudgers, Picks and Everything In Between — Complete iPhone Opening Tools Guide

 1. Spudger — The Most Essential Tool

-Rule of thumb: Plastic spudger for internal components (connectors, cables).
+Rule of thumb: Plastic spudger for internal components.
 Metal spudger for frame separation and external adhesive.

 2. Guitar Pick

-The most widely used iPhone opening tool among experienced technicians.
-The thin triangular shape allows gentle sliding along the adhesive strip.
-After creating a gap with the suction cup, insert a pick and slide it along the perimeter.
-Leave 2–3 picks in position to keep the gap open.
+The most widely used iPhone opening tool.
+Thin, triangular shape slides gently along the adhesive strip.
+Leave 2–3 picks in position to keep the gap open as you work around the perimeter.

 Pro tip: Buy 50–100 at a time.
-They wear down and get lost — and they cost almost nothing.
+They wear down — and cost almost nothing.

 3. Suction Cup

 The first tool to touch the screen.
-Attach it just above the display frame (not on the exposed glass), pull upward gently to create a ~0.5mm gap.
-Dual-handle lever suction cups make this much easier.
+Attach near the bottom edge, pull gently upward to create a ~0.5mm gap.
 For rear glass — use a larger cup.

 ⚠️ Warning: Too much force will crack the glass.
 If it won't budge — apply more heat.